 Paranoid personality disorder

-More common in men than women, most people with this condition will notice symptoms in early adulthood.
-Here we will be taking a closer look at what paranoid personality disorder is, its symptoms and what treatment can be helpful.
+Paranoid personality disorder is a mental health condition whereby people are strongly suspicious and distrustful of others.
+Here, we will take a closer look at what paranoid personality disorder is, its symptoms and what treatment can be helpful.

 We recognise that the system of personality disorder diagnosis can be considered controversial.
 It is completely your choice which term, if any, you want to use, knowing that your doctor or care team may use another.